Kazumz/viriyu-embed-web/README.md

 # viriyu-embed-web
-Employ the power of Viriyu directly on your website
+Employ the power of Viriyu directly on your website.